InnovaLangues/MediaResourceBundle/README.md

    $ composer require innova/media-resource-bundle

-   $ php app/console claroline:plugin:install InnovaMediaResourceBundle
+   $ php app/console claroline:update

-Create a folder named innovamediaresourcefiles at the root of the application & set facl on it
+Create a folder named innovamediaresourcefiles at the root of the application and set appropriate rights on it

+You'll need to have libav-tools package installed

 ## Authors